MerryMartin/surfs_up/README.md

 ## Results
 Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed.
 There is a bulleted list that addresses the three key differences in weather between June and December.
 (6 pt)
-* The average temperatur in June is 74.94 degrees and the minimum temperature over the years analyzed was 64.00 degrees.
+* The average temperature in June is 74.94 degrees while the average temperature in December is slightly lower, 71.04 degrees.
+* The minimum temperature over the years analyzed was 64.00 degrees for June and 56.00 degrees for December.
+* The maximum temperature for June was slightly higher that that of December,  85.00 degreen and 83.00 degrees, respectively.

 (insert June image)

-* The average temperatur in December is 71.04 degrees and the minimum temperature over the years analyzed was 56.00 degrees.

 (insert December image)

-* The maximum temperature for both June and December was 85.00 degreen and 83.00 degrees, respectively.